apapenheim/apapenheim.github.io/_trc/canada2019.md

 Third-party advocacy organizations, <a href="https://globalnews.ca/news/5925832/canada-proud-spent-more-than-100k-boosting-online-posts-elections-canada-docs/" target="_blank">such as Canada Proud</a>, spend a considerable amount of money on marketing both before and during the writ period.
 Their efforts reach many Canadians and are significant, but this article is concerned primarily with managed communications from the parties themselves.

 The work is also useful for its contemporaneous quality.
 I wrote it during the federal election period and before results came clear.
 The salience of marketing campaigns and rhetorical strategy always seem to be blindingly obvious after the fact, and ex post facto punditry has this odd habit of always being perfect.
 That will not necessarily happen this time.
 These are my own thoughts, gathered as they happened, during the lived experience of the 2019 campaign.

+---

+Hi, you made it to the end!
+I write TheRedChannel to increase civic-minded visual literacy.
+This work is available to the end user without advertisements and free-of-charge.
+I really like doing this, and I think it is important to try and keep it this way forever.
+If you saw something here that made you happy today, please do consider helping to keep the lights on and the servers running.

+<p class="centered"><script src="https://donorbox.org/install-popup-button.js" type="text/javascript" defer></script>
+<a class="dbox-donation-button" href="https://donorbox.org/theredchannel?hide_donation_meter=true" style="background:#841212; color: #fff;text-decoration: none;font-family: Verdana,sans-serif;display: inline-block;font-size: 16px;padding: 15px 38px 15px 38px; -webkit-border-radius: 2px; -moz-border-radius: 2px; border-radius: 2px; box-shadow: 0 1px 0 0 #5c0c0c; text-shadow: 0 1px rgba(0, 0, 0, 0.3);" >Buy me an almond croissant? ♥</a></p>

+If you saw something that made you *un*happy today, [please flame me on Twitter](https://twitter.com/apapenheim/)!

+---